pietrodn/lo-phi/slide.md

 ## Known limitations

-* Newer chipsets use IOMMUs, **disabling DMA** from peripherals.
+* Newer chipsets use IOMMUs, **disabling DMA** from peripherals
-    * Current memory acquisition technique will become unusable.
+    * Current memory acquisition technique will become unusable
 * **Smearing**: the memory can change *during* the acquisition
-    * Inconsistent states.
+    * Inconsistent states
-    * Faster polling rates can help.
+    * Faster polling rates can help
-* **Filesystem caching**: some data will not pass through SATA interface.
+* **Filesystem caching**: some data will not pass through SATA interface
     * Malware could write a file to disk cache, execute and delete it before the cached is flushed to disk.
-    * However the effects would be visible in memory.
+    * However, the effects would be visible in memory.

 ## Issues with the technique and the experiments

 * The malware is left to run only 3 minutes.
     * Many malwares need much more time to fully uncover their effects (e.g. ransomware).
-* **No memory polling** during the execution of the malware.
+* **No memory polling** during the execution of the malware
-    * Only snapshot before and after the execution.
+    * Only snapshot before and after the execution
-    * Temporary data used by the malware is never seen.
+    * Temporary data used by the malware is never seen
 * Assumption: **malware does not modify BIOS or firmware**.
     * But if it does, the physical machine could not be recoverable.
     * Costly!